cameroncodeert/Sleeping-Bag-Project-Cameron-/README.md

     - sleeping bags with the participant becomes good
     - sleeping bags in the facility stay with the same status
 - a page where members can manage sleeping bags at the facility level
+- change the template folder for landing page, and register page
+- profile page
+- I forgot my password... page
+- create your own user model or not
+- a little bit of styling
+- REFACTORING
+- potentially put it on the web (PAAS (platform as a service))
+- Quality Assurance